vnmrsharma/ReCDFyi/README.md

 ---

+## � Wbhat's New (Latest Update)

+Just shipped some major improvements:

+- **🏠 Landing Page**: Beautiful welcome page that actually explains what ReCd is
+- **📄 Complete Info Pages**: About, Help, Privacy Policy, and Terms of Service
+- **💬 Guest Welcome Modal**: First-time visitors get a friendly prompt to sign up (or skip and continue)
+- **🔗 Fixed Share Links**: Shared CDs now work perfectly for guests
+- **🎨 Better Button Contrast**: All buttons now have proper text colors for readability
+- **♿ Improved Accessibility**: Better keyboard navigation and screen reader support

+The app is now fully production-ready with all the legal pages and user flows polished!

+---

 ## 🎯 About The Project

 Remember the days when you'd carefully select songs, burn them onto a CD, design custom cover art, and share your creation with friends? **ReCd(fyi)** brings back that nostalgic experience in a modern, digital format.